-Jessica Block is a business development consultant and former Deputy Managing Director of the Australian Chamber Orchestra Pty Limited.
-She is now a Director of the ACO Instrument Fund Pty Limited and of ACO US, Inc. She practised as a solicitor with Mallesons Stephen Jacques and the Nine Network, and has held senior management positions with the Bell Shakespeare Company and Sydney Festival.
+Jessica Block is Head of Campaign at the Art Gallery of New South Wales, a development consultant and former Deputy Managing Director of the Australian Chamber Orchestra Pty Limited.
+She is now a Director of the ACO Instrument Fund Pty Limited, ACO US Inc and the Australian Youth Orchestra.
+She practised as a solicitor with King & Wood Mallesons and the Nine Network and has held senior management positions with The Bell Shakespeare Company and Sydney Festival.
 Jessica has a degree in Arts/Law from the University of Sydney.